rpartha/rpartha.github.io/_harp/writings/auto-deploy-harp-blogs-with-travis-ci.md

 ### Environment Variables

 Last but not least, we have the ability to define environment variables to customize the build process.
 Travis allows us to take it a step further by allowing us to encrypt these variables to prevent sensitive information from being seen by anyone who views this file.
-In order to add encrypted variables to your `.travis.yml` file, you must have <a href="https://www.ruby-lang.org/en/downloads/" target="_blank" rel="noopener noreferrer">ruby</a> installed and execute the below commands in a terminal:
+In order to add encrypted variables to your `.travis.yml` file, you must have <a href="https://www.ruby-lang.org/en/downloads/" target='_blank' rel='noopener noreferrer'>ruby</a> installed and execute the below commands in a terminal:

 ```bash
 $ gem install travis